Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 4. Scroll down the page and see the key under "Licensing"

 1. Go to receipt Validation Obfuscator , **paste** the google public key of your app and press **“Obfuscate Google Play License Key”**.
+2. In iOS case, just **obfuscate** again.
+3. Make sure to obfuscate every time you are importing a new version of SDK.
 ![obfuscation](images/obfuscation.png)
-2. Please ensure that the event is triggered from every available location where the product can be purchased.
+4. Please ensure that the event is triggered from every available location where the product can be purchased.
 If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios.
-3. If you don't have an in app in the game, send `string.Empty`
+5. If you don't have an in app in the game, send `string.Empty`
-4. For IAP validation: Use the IAP catalog from Unity, and set correct ID (like on a store) also fill in store ID overrides for each product and google or iOS price in USD, with `.` and not `,` from decimal in every case.
+6. For IAP validation: Use the IAP catalog from Unity, and set correct ID (like on a store) also fill in store ID overrides for each product and google or iOS price in USD, with `.` and not `,` from decimal in every case.
 ![overrides](images/overrides.png)
-5. After each successful purchase you need to send event to adjust:
+7. After each successful purchase you need to send event to adjust:

-      ```MoonSDK.TrackAdjustRevenueEventAsync(args, subsription, "4");```
+      ```MoonSDK.TrackAdjustRevenueEvent(args, subsription, "4");```

 </details>